 Hi.
 My name is Louis.
 I am a PhD student in machine learning at the University of Sydney.
 I am advised by Assoc.
-Prof. Fabio Ramos, jointly with Dr. Edwin Bonilla at UNSW and Prof. Richard Nock at ANU/Data61.
-My main research interests lie in variational Bayesian inference, generative models, deep learning and the intersection of these approaches.
+Prof. Fabio Ramos, jointly with Dr. Edwin Bonilla at UNSW and Adj.
+Prof. Richard Nock at ANU/Data61.
+My main research interests lie at the intersection of Bayesian statistics, deep learning and generative models.

 Previously, I studied computer science at the University of New South Wales (UNSW), where I minored in mathematics and had an emphasis on algorithm design and analysis, theoretical computer science, artificial intelligence and machine learning.
 I undertook my final-year thesis under Assoc.
 Prof. Aleksandar Ignjatovic, and graduated with first-class honours in 2015.

 Until 2017, I was a software engineer at NICTA (now incorporated under the CSIRO as Data61) in the Inference Systems team, where I worked among a group of leading machine learning researchers and engineers with expertise in Bayesian statistics.
 Presently, I work at Data61 on a part-time basis.

 In my spare time, if I am not working on one of my many incomplete side projects, you'll either find me shooting hoops at the gym, or on the mats training Brazilian Jiu-jitsu, in all likelihood being strangled, probably by a smaller opponent.